PerfectAudience/reign/README.md

 License
 -------
-The Reign project is licensed under the Apache License, Version 2.0.
-Details available in LICENSE.txt.
+The Reign Framework is licensed under the Apache License, Version 2.0.
+Specific details are available in LICENSE.txt.

 Upcoming